na-na-hi/renget/archive/stscript.md

 The other category is where we now use the AI's messages with its formatted stat panel to store data, but only because we have no other way to do so.
 We can instead use STscript variables to, say, manage your inventory.
 It won't be susceptible to the AI randomly adding or removing items or deciding that you have a backpack when you really only should have tattered rags or something.
 This is also great because now it won't eat up the context by using all these tokens.

+######Itemization example
-In both cases, we can take the result of some script that updated your stats or generated a new item, or recall data from variables, and add it to the prompt we give the "other AI" to update the rest of your stats.
+In both of the above cases, we can take the result of some script that updated your stats or generated a new item, or recall data from variables, and add it to the prompt we give the "other AI" to update the rest of your stats.
 Fewer possibilities for asspulls, custom tailored for the job, and we still have deterministic control over some of the data.
 And hey!
 Instead of itemization being done by a script you might as well do another `/genraw` to ask yet another "other AI" to generate a goofy weapon.
 Or, say, a W++ definition for a companion that we then store in an STscript variable.
 There really are no limits.
 Going back to the itemization example again, you could even add a lorebook into the mix describing potential enhancements or rolls or lore an item could have.

 To give you an idea:
 ```